getivy/swan-sdk/README.md

 This is a project to host [Swan](https://www.swan.io/) SDK.

-To re-genearte the SDK, run the following command:
+To re-generate the SDK, run the following command:

 ```
 npm run build